mangofarmergoose/Algorithmic-Trading-Bot-SVM/README.md

 ### Trading Logic

-The bot initalizes historical data from 1 Jul, 2020 onwards and a logistic regression model is fitted.
-After loading, it creates a market order at your specified interval.
-If the predicted long probability > 0.5, a long order would be executed via market order at time t.
-The bot then closes the long position at time t+1.
-Percentage of investment is selected using Kelly's Criterion.
+The bot initalizes historical data from 15 June, 2022 onwards.
+After loading, it creates a limit order at your specified interval.
+If the predicted long probability > 0.5, a long order would be executed via limit order at time t.
+Depending on the prediction on time t+1, a market order may be created at time t+1 to close out the long position at time t.

 > Example